par2/lamana/docs/index.rst

 .. sidebar:: What's New in LamAna

-   - appveyor builds (support on Windows)
+   - Appveyor builds (support on Windows)
+   - Speed up readthedocs builds
+   - +20% improved coverage
+   - abstractmethods for BaseModel hook method
+   - Dashboards and excel export support

-LamAna enables users to **calculate**/**export**/**analyze** and **author** custom models based on laminate theory.  *Feature modules*  can be used to plot stress distributions, analyze thickessness effects and predict failure trends.
+LamAna enables users to **calculate**/**export**/**analyze** data and **author** custom models based on laminate theory.  *Feature modules*  are used to plot stress distributions, analyze thickessness effects and predict failure trends.

 User Benefits
 -------------

-The primary benefits to users is an scientific package that:
+The primary benefits to users is an scientific package with these characteristics:

--  **Simplicity**: given a model and parameters, analysis begins with three lines of code
+-  **Simplicity**: given a model and parameters, analysis can start with three simple lines of code
--  **Visualization**: plotting and physical representations
+-  **Visualization**: plotting distributions and physical representations
--  **Analysis**: fast computational analysis using a Pandas backend
+-  **Analysis**: fast computational analyses using a Pandas backend
--  **Extensibility**: anyone with a little Python knowledge can implement custom laminate models
+-  **Extensibility**: anyone with a little Python knowledge can implement custom laminate models; otherwise, it is easy to learn
 -  **Speed**: data computed, plotting and exported for dozens of configurations within seconds